IBM-Bluemix-Docs/mass-data-migration/manage-request.md

 {: #create-request}

 You can create a {{site.data.keyword.mdms_short}} request by using the {{site.data.keyword.cloud_notm}} console.

-Before you create a {{site.data.keyword.mdms_short}} request, ensure that you have a provisioned instance of Cloud Object Storage.
-Learn more in the [Getting started tutorial](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-getting-started-tutorial).

 1. In the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog) search bar, type _{{site.data.keyword.mdms_short}}_.
 2. Click the **{{site.data.keyword.mdms_short}}** tile.